-The course discusses key concepts of heritage and indigeneity in the Americas within the broader context of the relationship between indigenous peoples and academic discourse at a global level.
-What is meant by the concept of ‘indigenous heritage’?
-What role do western scholarly approaches to heritage play in the production of difference?
+In search for anwers the course discusses key concepts of heritage and indigeneity in the Americas within the broader context of the relationship between indigenous peoples and academic discourse at a global level.

-Ability to carry out a modest independent research in a team setting, establish a research strategy in a team setting,
+Ability to carry out a modest independent research in a team setting;

 Ability to organise a session at the concluding seminar;

-Convincingly present research results orally and in writing in a poster presentation at the seminar;
+Convincingly present research results orally and in writing in a poster presentation and through an academic paper to be delivered during the seminar;

 The course load will be distributed as follows: